atooms-mirror/atooms/README.md

 Quick start
 -----------

-This simple example will show how to manipulate particles from a trajectory file and run a simulation using one of the molecular dynamics backends.
-Accessing the coordinates of the particles in your system goes like this:
+This simple example shows how to modify particles' properties and how to run a simulation using the RUMD backend.
+Accessing the coordinates of the particles in a trajectory file goes like this:
 ```python
 from atooms.trajectory import Trajectory